Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

     PolygonBoundary polygon = new PolygonBoundary(list);
     ```

-    When a circular bound is needed, use the [Tizen.Location.CircleBoundary](https://samsung.github.io/TizenFX/latest/api/Tizen.Location.CircleBoundary.html) class.
+    When a circular bound is needed, use the [Tizen.Location.CircleBoundary](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.CircleBoundary.html) class.

 2. To get notifications when the user enters or exits the defined perimeter, register an event handler:

-    ```
+    ```csharp
     locator.ZoneChanged += ZoneChangedHandler;
     ```

-    Implement the event handler for the `ZoneChanged` event of the [Tizen.Location.Locator](https://samsung.github.io/TizenFX/latest/api/Tizen.Location.Locator.html) class:
+    Implement the event handler for the `ZoneChanged` event of the [Tizen.Location.Locator](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.Locator.html) class:

-    ```
+    ```csharp
     void ZoneChangedHandler(Object sender, ZoneChangedEventArgs e)
     {
         if (BoundaryState.In == e.BoundState) {